beocaca/astrotribe/apps/admin/content/bp/marketing-customer-aquisition.md

 - **Astronomy Businesses:** Use our database and scraped contacts / social profiles for founders to reach out directly.
 - **Enthusiasts:** Social media marketing, AstronEra existing email list.
-Organization collaborations, partnerships with companies we have onboarded.
+Organization collaborations, partnerships with organizations we have onboarded.

 2. **Acquisition Channels:**